top of page

 Wood is the centre of boatmaking across most water sources in the world.

-Climate change, marine pollution and innovations however has seen the transition of the traditional craftsmanship of boats into climate friendly options like fibre glass.
+Climate change, marine pollution and innovations, however, have seen the transition of the traditional craftsmanship of boats into climate-friendly options like fibreglass.

-The commissioning at the Kichinjio and Nanga beaches in Kisumu mid 2025, saw the unveiling of a patrol vessel and an upgraded landing site.
+The commissioning at the Kichinjio and Nanga beaches in Kisumu in mid-2025 saw the unveiling of a patrol vessel and an upgraded landing site.
 County Kisumu

 “The fibreglass boats are the future.
 They are engineered for stability and durability, directly addressing the tragic loss of life on the lake.
 They are also powerful economic tools.

-Water sources across Kenya, Ghana, Tanzania , Uganda among others are embracing the viable alternative of fibreglass boats - not only for performance and durability but for its potential to reduce environmental impacts, improve health outcomes and harness modern materials.
+Water sources across Kenya, Ghana, Tanzania, Uganda, among others, are embracing the viable alternative of fibreglass boats - not only for performance and durability but for their potential to reduce environmental impacts, improve health outcomes and harness modern materials.

-From Kenya to Ghana, fibre glass is emerging as the viable option.
-Benedict Lamptey, the managing director, fibreglass, in Ghana says the Ghana Ports and Harbour Authority has spearheaded the construction of 20 fishing boats for use along the coastal belts of Ghana.
+Benedict Lamptey, the managing director of Fibreglass in Ghana, says the Ghana Ports and Harbour Authority has spearheaded the construction of 20 fishing boats for use along the coastal belts of Ghana.

 “With the advent of climate change where water bodies had become more turbulent for fishing and safe transport systems, what Ghana needed was fibre glass boats"